Temple Emanu-El (Helena, Montana): Building history

 When the Diocese of Helena no longer needed the building, the Rev. Austin Vetter, bishop of the Helena Diocese made the decision to first offer the opportunity to buy the building and some surrounding property to the Jewish community.
 The asking price was $925,000 but with only $5,000 down.
 Vetter explained it was "common courtesy...This is what ecumenicism and dialogue should look like."
-The asking price was less than its appraised value, but the Montana Jewish Project, which organizes the effort, has to raise $1.5 Million by June 30, 2022.
+The asking price was less than its appraised value, but the Montana Jewish Project, which organized the effort, had to raise $1.5 million by June 30, 2022.
 If Montana's Jewish community succeeds in repurchasing the building, the goal is to create a statewide Jewish cultural and community center.

+The former synagogue building was placed on the National Register of Historic Places in 2000.
+In 2001, a plaque commemorating the synagogue was placed on the outside of the building, was well-maintained by the Catholic Diocese.

-History of Helena's Jewish community
+History of Judaism in Helena

 During the Montana Gold Rush hundreds of Jewish people came to Montana, many of them to Helena.
 The early Jewish settlers to Helena were mostly of German origin, hailing from Prussia, Bavaria, and Austria, as well some from Poland.
 Forming a mutual aid organization called the United Hebrew Benevolent Society in 1866, they became a major economic force in the city, owning 17 of Helena's 20 dry goods stores by 1867.
 In 1871, merchant Jacob Feldberg was nicknamed "Helena's Paul Revere for his courage in organizing a bucket brigade that saved his entire neighborhood from a fire.
 In 1877, twenty percent of Helena's Board of Trade was Jewish, and the owner of the International Hotel, Marcus Lissner, served six terms on the Helena City Council.
 Lissner's hotel repeatedly burned during the many fires that plagued Helena's business district in the 1860s and 1870s, yet he rebuilt it each time until it was nicknamed "The Phoenix."
 Other members of Helena's Jewish community made significant contributions to the city, such as Josephine Israel, who not only supported the building of the temple, but also was the founder of Shodair Children's Hospital.
 On a purchasing trip to New York, Helena merchant Herman Gans convinced Rabbi Samuel Schulman to move to Helena.
 Rabbi Schulman was from Berlin and brought German Reform Judaism along.
 Rabbi Schulman and Gans were heavily involved in building Helena's temple.

 The United Hebrew Benevolent Society also developed the Home of Peace Cemetery, which, due to the large numbers of Jewish people who left Helena (and much of Montana) during the Great Depression, now contains more bodies than the current living Jewish population of Helena.
-In nearby Butte, Montana, the Hebrew Benevolent Society of Butte followed, in 1881.
+In nearby Butte, the Hebrew Benevolent Society of Butte followed, in 1881.
 The Butte Jewish community formed Congregation B'Nai Israel in 1897, completing their Temple 1903.